opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 <!-- TODO Should add information about taking advantage of the pose estimation ros node when running fall detection, see issue https://github.com/opendr-eu/opendr/issues/282 -->

-Instructions for basic usage and visualization of results:
+#### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the fall detection node
+2. You are then ready to start the fall detection node:

     ```shell
     rosrun perception fall_detection.py